ganeshsrinivasan18/100days_Verilog/README.md

 ## **License🪪**

-This project is Licensed under the MIT License.See the ['LICENSE'] (LICENSE) file for details.
+This project is Licensed under the MIT License.**See the LICENSE file for details.**

 ***